Election reveals deeper divides between red and blue America

 Other newly elected Republicans shared that fighting spirit.
 Madison Cawthorn, who won a House seat in North Carolina — and who, at 25, is set to become the youngest member of Congress — tweeted Tuesday night, “Cry more, lib.”

-Still, Blumenthal said he and his Democratic colleagues are hopeful that a change in the White House — even if Trump remains a vocal GOP force from outside government — could enable more centrist Republicans to work with Democrats on issues such as economic relief and infrastructure spending.
+Still, Blumenthal said he and his Democratic colleagues are hopeful that a change in the White House — even if Trump remains a vocal GOP force from outside government — could enable more-centrist Republicans to work with Democrats on issues such as economic relief and infrastructure spending.

 “Removing the toxic element of Trump could really change things,” Blumenthal said.
-“I know that sounds like a Pollyanna-ish hope but Trump’s vile and toxic unpredictability made compromising difficult and maybe, just maybe, removing Trump from the mix could add a notion of rational thinking and sanity with some Republicans.”
+“I know that sounds like a Pollyanna-ish hope, but Trump’s vile and toxic unpredictability made compromising difficult, and maybe, just maybe, removing Trump from the mix could add a notion of rational thinking and sanity with some Republicans.”

 Democrats caution, however, that McConnell may be unwilling to broker bipartisan agreements if he is focused on making gains for his party in the 2022 midterm elections.